-FIS's Cheema reflects on the growing number of respondents who cite challenges such as the risk of cyber attack and fraud losses.
+Aman Cheema reflects on the growing number of respondents who cite challenges such as the risk of cybersecurity attacks and fraud losses.
 Payments innovation can also help to protect organizations from these dangers.

 The constant theme has always been that it needs to be cheaper, faster and better.
 But in the past few years we have added secure to that list.